hazemessam/automation-scripts/README.md

 ---

 ## [randlink.py](randlink.py)
-Simple tool allows you to store (local or web) links and then you can pop a random link and open it.
+A simple tool allows you to store (local or web) links and then you can pop a random link and open it.
+It will help you when you have many links to check and you don't know which one you should pick first.

 ### Requirements:
 -   Set `DB_FILE_PATH` variable to the path of the file that you want store links in.